josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 \```
 ```

 All the code blocks on this website are made just like that.
-And as a bonus: MDSvex even has `svelte` available as a highlighting option!
+And as a bonus: mdsvex even has `svelte` available as a highlighting option!

 ### Using Svelte components in Markdown